 Investments are reported at fair value.
 Securities traded on a national or international securities exchange are valued at the last reported sales price on the last business day of the plan year; investments traded on a national securities exchange for which no sale was reported on that date and investments in common and preferred stocks traded in over-the-counter markets are valued at the mean of the last reported bid and asked prices, or the last reported bid price.
 Mutual funds and commingled funds, including real estate and private equity investments, are valued based on net asset value (NAV) or unit value at year-end.
-Changes in fair value are included in investment (loss) income in the Statements of Changes in Fiduciary Net Position.
+Changes in fair value are included in investment (loss) income in the statement of changes in fiduciary net position.